-- I use mild chili powder to keep this on the low end of the heat scale - maybe 2-3 on a scale of 1-10 with 10 being mega spicy.
+- I use mild chili powder to keep this on the low end of the heat scale - maybe 2-3 on a scale of 1-10 with 10 being ultra spicy.
 Use regular or hot chili powder to spice things up!

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.